zigster64/datastor.zig/README.md

 ## Future Goals - UI support

+This comes in 2 parts.

+Part 1 is having these as library functions that you can add to your app that does :

-- Add a generic web based Datastor viewer (Zig app that spawns a local web server - navigate through stores, render datastor contents, etc)
+- Add a web based Datastor viewer (Zig app that spawns a local web server + HTMX app to navigate through stores, render datastor contents, etc)
-- Add a generic Native UI app (Zig app using libui-ng tables)
+- Add a  Native UI app (Zig app using libui-ng tables)

+Part 2 is having a generic standalone program that does the same thing with existing datastor files.

+Part 1 is easy, because your app code already has the structs defined in code.
+Part 2 is going to be hard, as S2S provides no schema info.
+Will have to sort that problem out first